Babe Ruth - Ruth, George Herman

 Board-a-Match Rules or BAM Rules

+Conditions of Contest is .pdf file format from 2014 as published by the ACBL.
 These conditions apply to all board-a-match (BAM) team events.
-At the North American Bridge Championships, there may be additional specific conditions for certain events.
+At the North American Bridge Championships there may be additional specific conditions for certain events.
 In such cases the specific conditions will supersede the general ones.
 These conditions must be posted.
 Sponsoring organizations may amend these conditions for specific events but such amendments must appear in all printed tournament schedules.
 Furthermore they must be posted prior to the start of event.
 Sponsoring organizations may, with ACBL approval only, amend these conditions for a specific event.
 The final decision on any item in these conditions shall be made by the Director in Charge.
 Furthermore, any issue not specifically covered will be resolved by the Director in Charge.

 Strong intermediate cards, such as 10s, 9s and 8s.
 Some authorities advocate counting a 10 as half a point, sometimes only for No Trump purposes.